ysmood/jhash/readme.md

 ```

+### CLI Tool

+* Install

+  To use it as a commadn line tool, install it globally.

+      npm install -g ys-hash

+* Usage

+  Here are some examples.

+  Print help infomation:

+        ys-hash -h

+  Hash string `abc`, it outputs `2csX`:

+        ys-hash abc

+  Hash a jpg image file (it will automatically detect whether the passed in argument is a file or not):

+        ys-hash a.jpg

 ## Test

+#### Unit test

+You must have installed [mocha](http://visionmedia.github.io/mocha/) globally.

+    cake test

+#### Collision test for 10 seconds random data

+    cake collision

+#### Compare to some other hash algorithms

 This is just a random test, you may need to test some real data before using it in project.

-#### Compare to some other hash algorithms

 ```
 ****** ys_hash *******